rotki/rotki/docs/api.rst

             }

          :reqjson string tx_hash: This is the transaction hash of the evm event
+         :reqjson string event_identifier: The event identifier to be used for the event.
          :reqjson int sequence_index: This is an index that tries to provide the order of history entries for a single event_identifier.
          :reqjson string location: The location of the entry.
 Such as "ethereum", "optimism", etc.
          :reqjson string asset: The asset identifier for this entry